UK-India Industry Academia Partnership Programme

 Types of activities supported

-This call offers financial support for travel, subsistence and salary support costs related to visits and exchanges that support collaborative activities amongst industry and academic partners in India and the UK.
+This call offers financial support for travel, subsistence and salary support costs related to visits and exchanges that support collaborative activities amongst industry and academic partners in Indian universities and the UK.
 Under this call we will support proposals that fit with one or more of the IAPP’s identified outcome areas:

-Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption.
+Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption

 Industry partners are defined broadly and may be institutions of any size within private, public or NGO sectors.